 Bernie Sanders on Drug Policy

-Bernie believes that the war on drugs is ineffective and harmful, and has claimed from the country more than just money and manpower: it has destroyed people’s lives through mass incarceration of nonviolent offenders.
-As of June 2015, 48 percent of all federal inmates are in jail for drug-related offenses.
-Compare this figure to the fact that homicide, aggravated assault, and kidnapping offenders comprise only 2.9 percent of the federal prison population.
+The War on Drugs is ineffective, harmful, and expensive.
+It has wasted more than just money and manpower — it has destroyed people’s lives through the mass incarceration of nonviolent offenders.
+45 percent of all federal inmates are in jail for drug-related offenses.
+Compare this figure to the number of serious violent felony offenders (homicide, aggravated assault, and kidnapping) which comprise only 3.2 percent of the federal prison population.

 Bernie says, “What I can tell you is this: We have far, far, far too many people in jail for nonviolent crimes, and I think in many ways, the war against drugs has not been successful.”